sfrdmn/inordinate-quail/README.md

 - Production storage

-    Storage should be moved to a production grade database eg. BigTable, etc.
+    Storage should be moved to a production grade database eg. Cloud SQL, etc.

 - True backend